m.Stock by Mirae AssetOpen Demat Account

 FAQ

-Meesho IPO is expected to raise between ₹5,800 crore and ₹6,600 crore, with ₹4,250 crore as a fresh issue and the remainder as Offer for Sale by existing investors.
+Meesho’s IPO is expected to raise a book-build issue of ₹5,421.20 crores.
+It includes a fresh issue of 38.29 crore shares worth ₹4,250 crore.
 The proceeds will be primarily used for infrastructure upgrades, marketing initiatives, and AI-driven technology expansion.